-- The school shall schedule the conference to occur within five school days of the parent's or student's request, unless the parent or student agrees to a later date; and - Actual notice of the conference date shall be provided to the parent and the student.
-Ref: Education Law §3214(3-a)
+- 1. The school shall schedule the conference to occur within five school days of the parent's or student's request, unless the parent or student agrees to a later date; and - 2.
+Actual notice of the conference date shall be provided to the parent and the student.

-Short-Term In School or Out of School Suspension
+Short-Term In School or Out of School Suspension11